VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Dolphins can swim and sleep at the same time**
+- ⚡ Daily fun fact: **Eating eight strawberries will provide you with more Vitamin C than an orange**

 <h3 align="left">Connect with me:</h3>
 <p align="left">